Captain William Clark Regional Park at Cottonwood Beach

 - 102 parking spaces, plus four disabled parking stalls

 Captain William Clark Regional Park has two reservable picnic shelters.
 Each shelter can seat about 50 people and can be reserved for $50 a day.
+Please note that the reservation fee will increase to $75 a day on Wednesday, March 1, 2017.

 Both picnic shelters at Captain William Clark Regional Park have four 6-foot picnic tables, a charcoal barbecue grill, spigot with cold running water, a large countertop for food preparation or serving, electrical outlets and a garbage can.